 Standing just 13cm high and 9cm rim-to-rim, the Glastonbury stainless steel pint glass has been designed by UK bottle company Glogg World Ltd to be a lightweight and durable drinking vessel.
 It weighs just 116g, is made of certified 304L food grade stainless steel and can be carried on a handy lanyard around the neck.

 The cups were made by APS Metal Pressing in Birmingham.
 High quality stainless steel was supplied by Sheffield-based steel company Outokumpu, and transported to Birmingham where it was shaped on a press previously used for Land Rover parts.
 When the final cup was completed, 20,000 were shipped to the festival site and put on sale at the 10 major bars for a refundable deposit of £5.

-Glogg and Glastonbury Festival are reviewing this year’s pilot scheme before deciding on deploying the steel pint again in 2017.
-The manufacturer is also currently in discussion with other organisations about rolling the cup out to a wider audience.
+Glogg and Glastonbury Festival are deploying the steel pint again in 2017 and the manufacturer is also in discussion with other organisations about rolling the cup out to a wider audience.

 What difference will they make?